FTSE hits 10-week low as South Africa-focused stocks suffer

 By Kit Rees and Atul Prakash

-LONDON Dec 11 (Reuters) - Britain’s top equity index fell to a 10-week low on Friday as investors dumped shares in companies focussed on South Africa following a reshuffle in the country’s government.
+LONDON Dec 11 (Reuters) - Britain’s top equity index fell to a 10-week low on Friday, with investors dumping shares in companies focussed on South Africa following a reshuffle in the country’s government.

 Commodities shares also came under pressure on concern about the pace of economic recovery in China and a weakness in Chinese yuan, which could hit companies exporting to China.

-The Anglo-African financial services company Old Mutual slumped 10.6 percent after dropping sharply in the previous session, when the rand hit a record low after President Jacob Zuma removed Nhlanhla Nene as finance minister.
+The Anglo African financial-services company Old Mutual slumped 11 percent after dropping sharply in the previous session, when the rand hit a record low after President Jacob Zuma removed Nhlanhla Nene as finance minister.

 “Old Mutual was punished again for its links to South Africa,” said Jasper Lawler, an analyst at CMC Markets.
 “The worry ... is that new finance minister David van Rooyen may have been put in to ramp up spending for political purposes against the best interests of the economy.”

-The UK mining index and the oil and gas index both plunged 4.4 percent as concern persisted that economic recovery was faltering in China, the world’s top metals consumer.
+The UK mining index and the oil and gas index both plunged more than 3 percent as concern persisted that economic recovery was faltering in China, the world’s top metals consumer.

 Miner Anglo American was also hit by a target price cut from Goldman Sachs.
-It fell a further 8 percent on Friday after announcing this week that it would suspend dividends and restructure its business.
+It fell 6.3 percent, putting it on track for its ninth straight session of losses after announcing it would suspend dividends and restructure its business.

-Sportswear retailer Sports Direct extended its losses from the previous session, falling 1.1 percent after Goldman Sachs cut its target price on the stock.
+Sportswear retailer Sports Direct extended its losses from the previous session, falling 1.2 percent after Goldman Sachs cut its target price on the stock.
 The share fell 11 percent on Thursday following a disappointing set of first-half results.
-(Reporting by Kit Rees; Editing by Tom Heneghan)
+(Reporting by Kit Rees; Editing by Larry King)